benjaminbixby/Randember/readme.txt

 benjaminbixby.com
 bixby1@mail.lcc.edu

 This plugin uses the PHP function array_rand() on an array containing every single member_id inside your EE database.
+You can also now specify a "member group" by using the parameter "groupid='#'".
 Unfortunately, array_rand() is not very "random"... so the functunality is there for now... it's just not as good as it should be (due to PHP's native random function not being that great).
 As I get better at PHP, I'll be able to update this and make it so that each template call truly produces a random result.

 ** Use this carefully as it queries ALL MEMBER GROUPS, including admins!!**

 To use the plugin, follow this syntax:
 --------------------------------------

-{exp:random_member parse="inward"} {!-- start plugin --}
+{exp:random_member groupid="5" parse="inward"} {!-- start plugin --}

 	{!-- ee member tag --}
 	{exp:member:custom_profile_data member_id="{random_member}"} {!-- the "random_member" tag must be used here for the plugin to work correctly --}